goblimey/ntripcaster/README.md

 how to set up a suitable environment for your caster, how to build and run it and how to manage it once it's running.

-I should also say at the beginning that you don't necessarily need your own NTRIP caster.
-There are a number already available that you might use instead.

 If you do need to run your own caster, read on.